Q-Pix/ReleaseBuilder/README.md

 # ReleaseBuilder
-One stop shop for Marley, qpixg4, qpixrtd, and qpixar
+One stop shop for Marley, qpixg4, qpixrtd, and qpixrec